ivirshup/anndata-paper/paper.md

 At the core of `AnnData` is the measured data matrix from which we wish to generate insight (`X`).
 Each data matrix element stores a value and belongs to an observation in a row (`obs_names`) and a variable in a column (`var_names`), following the *tidy data* standard.
-In an _analysis_, one builds an understanding of the data matrix by annotating observations and variables using `AnnData`'s fields (\autoref{fig:overview}):
+Performing exploratory data analysis with `AnnData`, one builds an understanding of the data matrix by annotating observations and variables using `AnnData`'s fields (\autoref{fig:overview}) as follows:

-* Annotations that can be stored in a single vector get added to the main annotation `DataFrame` for each axis, `obs` and `var`.
+* One-dimensional annotations get added to the main annotation `DataFrame` for each axis, `obs` and `var`.
 * Multi-dimensional representations get added to `obsm` and `varm`.
 * Pair-wise relations among observations and variables get added to `obsp` and `varp` in form of sparse graph adjacency matrices.